stellanga/SKV-form-fields/README.md

 Builds a static copy of your site to the `build/` folder.
 Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file.

 ### npm test